littleadam/ats-compliance-check/README.md

 genAI technology is used to detect mismatch with the Job description , fix and provide the new resume that is  compatible with the Job description.

-customize your resume in minutes
+customize your resume in minutes with ease